xAPPO/MQTT/README.md

 The HA statestream protocol needs to know the name of the HA statestream topic that HA has been configured to publish on.
 Configure this using "HA Statestream topic"

 The homie 3 protocol needs to know which device within the homie topic tree to discover.
-Currently only one homie device can be discovered.
+Currently only one homie 'device' can be discovered although it further exposes all of it's nodes.
 Configure this under "homie device topic name"

 e.g. if a homie topic looks like homie/mainsys/hallway/onoff then you would enter mainsys here as that is the device identifier (mainsys has sub nodes like hallway)